 Hiking Hotspot: The High Altitude Trails of Mt.
 Lemmon

 The Meadow Trail is the easiest of the Mt.
 Lemmon trails at just under 2 miles RT and relatively flat minus a short semi challenging steep hill near the end.
 The views are pretty scenic considering the short distance, and include gorgeous vistas of the mountains and beautiful ponderosa pines.
 Unfortunately, a bit of the trail shows signs of past wildlife fire damage (The massive Aspen Fire of ’93 severely damaged much of the area), although on a whole the scenery is beautiful.
 Not as nice as Flagstaff, but again the closest option to Tucson.
 On a side note, improved trail markage would definitely be helpful for new visitors!

-As there is no official address for the trail, I recommend stopping in the Mt Lemmon General Store for general directions to whatever trail you are interested in hiking.
-At the general store, you can also pick up a few hiking essentials as well as a map detailing all the trails in the area.
-Simply put the following address into your GPS: 12856 N Sabino Canyon Pkwy Mount Lemmon, AZ 85619
+As there is no official address for the trails, I recommend stopping in the Mt Lemmon General Store.
+Simply request general directions for your hike.
+While here, you can also pick up a few hiking essentials as well as a map detailing all the trails in the area.